freeCodeCamp/freeCodeCamp/guide/english/php/loop/index.md

 # PHP Loop
 When you need to repeat same task for many times, you can use loop instead of keep adding same code over and over again.
-In PHP have following loop statements :
+In PHP you have the following loop statements :
 - for - loop through a block of code with specific number of times.
 - while - loop through a block of code if condition is true.
 - do...while - loop through a block of code one and continue loop if condition is true.